-How to write articles that people want to read?
+How to write articles and social media post captions that people want to read?

 But there’s one thing that’s even worse: The fear that NOBODY will ever read your article.
 And with so much social content published daily – this is very likely to happen to you.